In my “traveling career,” I’ve visited Scotland twice.

 On my most recent trip, I took over 700 photos, but I feel a little guilty, because no camera can truly capture Scotland’s beauty.
 I mean, the Highlands?
 How do you even begin to replicate the splendor of purple flowers, deep lochs, high mountains… You can’t!

-Enjoy these Scotland photos anyway.
-I hope you feel inspired to visit one of my favorite destinations on earth in the near future.
+Fall in love with these Scotland photos anyway.
+I hope you feel inspired to visit one of my favorite destinations on earth (in the near future).
 It’s worth it.
 Absolutely worth it.
 Not to mention, driving in Scotland will make it easy for you to see everything this country has to offer.
 Enjoy!

 Classic “Old Town” architecture on Edinburgh’s Royal Mile.